 Prevailing Wage

 The State of California passed legislation in 1931 applying prevailing wage to public works projects.
 Section 1770 et seq. of the California Labor Code sets forth the requirements for payment of prevailing wages on public works projects exceeding $1,000 in value and defines public works projects as construction, alteration, demolition, or repair work done under contract and paid for in whole or in part out of public funds.
 If the Director of the California Department of Industrial Relations determines that there has been violation of prevailing wages, it may impose wage and assess civil wage and penalty assessments.
 Prevailing wage will also be required if the project is privately owned, but upon completion of construction, more than 50% of the assignable square feet is leased to the university for its use, and either 1) the lease between the lessor and the university was entered into prior to the construction contract or 2) the construction work is performed according to plans, specifications, or criteria furnished by university as per Cal.
 Labor Code § 1720.2.
-It is recommended to consult with Capital Planning, Design and Construction (CPDC) and the Office of General at project initiation to receive a preliminary determination on prevailing wage for the proposed project
+It is recommended to consult with Capital Planning, Design and Construction (CPDC) and the Office of General Counsel at project initiation to receive a preliminary determination on prevailing wage for the proposed project

 Fiscal Policy